 - Aged or disabled individuals

 - Family income below the limits for Temporary Cash Assistance (TCA).
-In 2011, the limit is $364 for a family of four and increases approximately $62 for each additional family member.
-For more details see the TCA eligibility chart.
+As of 2011, the limit is $364 for a family of four and increases approximately $62 for each additional family member.

 - Countable assets less than $2,000 (excluding your homestead)